Bruno-Keyworth/beamStrahlung/README.md

 ## 1. Create the environment variable `codeDir`

-Set `codeDir` to the path of the parent directory containing the `k4geo` and `beamStrahlung` repositories.
+Set the `codeDir` environment variable such that it points to the path of the parent directory containing the `k4geo` and `beamStrahlung` repositories.
 These two repositories should be located in the same parent directory.

 ## 2. Set up the machine identifier